 The Chinese Connection – The Demand Side

-China is often cited as a root cause for instability in commodity pricing.
+China is often cited as a root cause of instability in commodity pricing.
 In fact, the reasons for this are tough ones to tackle.
 We certainly are not experts in world economics but in the interests of those asking we thought we might provide some context in regard to the Chinese influence on commodity prices, albeit on the lite side of a very complex set of considerations.

 In general, the global demand for scrap metal is driven by China, India, Turkey and South Korea.
 Global supply is driven by the United States, Japan and the European Union.
 China, with a population of 1.3 billion people and economic growth in the range of 8% to 10% year over year, does indeed have a massive impact on the size of the world’s demand for scrap metal and other commodities and therefore their prices.
 Historically, the boom in China was powered by economic reforms which began in 1978.
-The scrap metal industry was a beneficiary of these reforms as the appetite for copper, steel and other commodities essential to the building of infrastructure, industry and housing was enormous.
-This demand was so strong that it pushed on even through times when construction and manufacturing in the U.S. and other countries was slowed by recession and financial crises.
+The scrap metal industry was a beneficiary of these reforms as the appetite for copper, steel, and other commodities essential to the building of infrastructure, industry, and housing was enormous.
+This demand was so strong that it pushed on even through times when construction and manufacturing in the U.S. and other countries were slowed by recession and financial crises.
 Overall, we think most economists would agree that China’s economic development over the past ten to twelve years has indeed been the greatest contributor to at least the surge in commodity prices.
 So our customers are right to be concerned when China sneezes.

 The Supply Side